Rudbeckia auriculata: Growth and reproduction

 Studies show R. auriculata is pollinated by the mining bee Andrena aliciae where plants exist in large numbers.
 In contrast, when populations are small the most numerous pollinators are bees in the family Halictidae.
 A species of pollen mimic fungus Fusarium semitectum capitalises on the plant pollinator relationship, its spores are morphologically similar to Rudbeckia pollen and are transported between flowers by A. aliciae.
 The fungus sporulates on the disk flowers for effective dispersal.
 Artificial pollination experiments reveal that the plant is xenogamous as few fertile seeds are produced from self-pollination.
-If pollinated the achenes mature and once seed is ripe the seedheads slowly break apart releasing seeds in close proximity to the plant.
+If pollinated the achenes mature and once seed is ripe the seedheads slowly break apart releasing seeds close to the plant.
 Once dispersed, seeds require cold stratification in order to germinate once temperatures rise and the photoperiod lengthens.
-To germinate, these seeds require bare soil such as would be produced after herbaceous plants and shrubs are cleared by fire or when buried soils are uplifted by stream scouring.
+To germinate, these seeds require bare soil such as would be produced after herbaceous plants and shrubs are cleared by fire or when buried soils are uplifted by scouring stream scouring.
 Because these events are infrequent and fires are often suppressed by humans seedlings are rarely recorded in the wild.
 Despite its ineffective seed dispersal, this species can spread through clonal reproduction.
 Resultantly, often the entire population consists of a single genet.